 This is event is free and open to the public.

-Sponsors: Graduate Student Organization, Graduate School, the Career Center, Alumni Association,
+Sponsors: SBU Alumni Association, Graduate Student Organization, Graduate School, and the Career

 3MT is a model developed by the University of Queensland.